jundalisay/superblist/content/en/superphysics/principles/chapter-11.md

 {{< q a="Kant" c="Critique of Pure Reason Simplified, Part 2, Introduction" >}}
-<p>Dialectics is a logic of illusion.
+Dialectics is a logic of illusion.
 It is a sophistical art for giving ignorance and intentional sophistries.. it teaches us nothing regarding the content of our cognitions.
 It merely shows the formal conditions of their accordance with the understanding, which do not relate to and are quite indifferent in respect of objects.
-Any attempt to employ it as a tool to extend our knowledge must end in mere nonsense since anyone can oppose any assertion.</p>
+Any attempt to employ it as a tool to extend our knowledge must end in mere nonsense since anyone can oppose any assertion.
 {{< /q >}}